Unstructured-IO/unstructured/docs/source/installing.rst

 * Install the a Windows compatible version of ``iopath`` using the instructions outlined in `this GitHub issue <https://github.com/Layout-Parser/layout-parser/issues/15#issuecomment-819546751>`_.
 First, run ``git clone https://github.com/facebookresearch/iopath --single-branch --branch v0.1.8``.
 Then on line 753 in ``iopath/iopath/common/file_io.py`` change ``filename = path.split("/")[-1]`` to ``filename = parsed_url.path.split("/")[-1]``.
 After that, navigate to the ``iopath`` directory and run ``pip install -e .``.
 * Run ``pip install unstructured[local-inference]``.
 This will install the ``unstructured_inference`` dependency.

-At this point, you can verify the installation by running the following from the root directory of the ``unstructured-inference`` `repo <https://github.com/Unstructured-IO/unstructured-inference>`_:
+At this point, you can verify the installation by running the following from the root directory of the ``unstructured`` `repo <https://github.com/Unstructured-IO/unstructured>`_:

 .. code:: python